 Tiki Room Juice Bar – Two words “Dole Whip”….what’s not more refreshing on a warm summer day than pineapple soft serve (very iconic dessert) in Adventureland.
 Choose the soft serve (whip) or dole float (ice cream in pineapple juice)

 Bengal Barbecue – Must try the new tropical Jungle Julep drink, cousin of the Mint Julep.
 Super fruity smoothie/icee like consistency.
 Very delicious with hints of orange, grape, pineapple and lemon.
 The kabobs are a delicious snack too.
 My top favorites are the Safari Skewer (bacon wrapped asparagus), Bengal Beef Skewer (beef skewer in sweet zulu sauce) and Chieftain Chicken Skewer (chicken skewer in Polynesian sauce).
 Located in Adventureland across from Indiana Jones & Jungle Cruise

 Cafe Orleans – Mickey beignets are a must, super cute and always loving the NOLA vibes.
 They come with delicious berry compote sauce which reminded me of Knott’s boysenberry pie.
 Try the Monte Cristo sandwich, very classic New Orleans (grilled ham and cheese sandwich).
-In New Orleans Square.
+Located in New Orleans Square.
 We also got the steak & potatoes and Bourbon chicken dishes with the chicken gumbo

 Golden Horseshoe – Apparently the ice cream nachos are a thing, who knew?
 Is Disney on the secret menu phenomena kick like Starbucks?
 Also love their ice cream floats, try this cool new cherry cola one for the Fantasmic celebration.
 In Frontierland.
 The park rival of Gibson Girl on Main Street USA

-Candy Palace – Order a World of Color slushie off the secret menu, it’s almost too beautiful to drink.
-The best slushie.
+Candy Palace – Order a World of Color slushy off the secret menu, it’s almost too beautiful to drink.
+The best slushy.
 Right off the beautifully decorated Main Street USA

 Gibson Girl Ice Cream Parlor – Crowd favorite for ice cream and sundaes, the waffle cones are to die for.
 Also on Main Street USA

 Blue Bayou – Inside of the Pirates of the Caribbean ride (not my favorite restaurant, but it was cool to experience – be ready for a long wait and make reservations ahead of time.
 Next to the famous Club 33) in New Orleans Square; has similar food to Cafe Orleans if you’re looking for a not as expensive option with the same cuisine.
 I always order the Monte Cristo and they have the best chicken gumbo soup

 Tortilla Joes – Also in Downtown Disney and they have the best chicken flautas.
 Also loved their chicken street taco plate – the sauce has a little kick to it

-French Market Restaurant – Love the french dip sandwich!
-Super filing dinner choice located in New Orleans Square and conveniently located to the Mint Julep bar.
+French Market Restaurant – Love the french dip or pulled pork sandwich!
+Super filing dinner choice located in New Orleans Square and conveniently located next to the Mint Julep bar.
 Also the corn chowder is a favorite.